 List/Record and Multiple Select custom fields provide a list for users to select value(s).
 This list of values is populated by records of the list/record type set in the custom field definition.
-Since these types of field are dependent on these referenced records, deletion of these records can be problematic.
+Since these types of fields are dependent on these referenced records, deletion of these records can be problematic.

 For custom field definitions that have a type of List/ Record or Multiple Select and have the Store Value option enabled, the Allow Delete of List/Record Values option is provided.
-This option permits overrides of the default system behavior when a delete is attempted of a record referenced by values in this custom field.
+This option permits overrides of the default system behaviour when a delete is attempted of a record referenced by values in this custom field.

 Default settings for this option are based on the record type selected in the List/Record field:

-- For entity, item, event, and transaction type records: default is Allow and Set Dependent Field Values to Null.
-When a delete of a referenced record sets a dependent custom field value to null, a system note is logged on the record containing the dependent custom field value.
+- For entity, item, event, and transaction type records: the default is Allow and Set Dependent Field Values to Null.
+When a deletion of a referenced record sets a dependent custom field value to null, a system note is logged on the record containing the dependent custom field value.
 The note specifies the user who deleted the referenced record as the Set by value, and Unset as the Type.

-- For other record types (including custom records): default is Prevent and Return Error.
-When a delete of a referenced record is prevented due to dependent custom field values, the error message includes a link to a page listing the dependent records.
+- For other record types (including custom records): the default is Prevent and Return Error.
+When a deletion of a referenced record is prevented due to dependent custom field values, the error message includes a link to a page listing the dependent records.
 The Dependent Records page includes the name of the referenced record at the top of the page.
 The list on this page includes a line for each dependent custom field, with the following details: kind of custom field, name of custom field, name of record containing the custom field with a clickable link to the record.

 Setting sourcing criteria